 Make sure everything is combined and smooth, pushing the dough down between your spatula and the bowl to ensure there are no clumps.

 Allow your heat-treated flour to come back to room temperature and then add it to the butter and sugar along with the vanilla extract, milk, and salt.

 Green tip: Make sure your chocolate is sustainably sourced.
 Look for Fair Trade, Rainforest Alliance, or UTZ certifications as opposed to self-proclaimed sustainability labels that sometimes falsely advertise “sustainably sourced”.

 Roll Your Cookie Dough into “Bites”

-Take about 1 teaspoon of the dough at a time, and roll between clean hands to form little cookie dough balls.
+Take about 1 teaspoon of the dough at a time, and roll between clean hands to form little chocolate chip cookie dough balls.

 You can also opt to keep some extra chocolate chips on the side to roll your Cookie Dough Bites into.
 This will give you an extra outer layer of chocolate and well, there is no such thing as too much chocolate in my mind.

 How to Properly Store Leftover Cookie Dough Bites